hololinked-dev/docs/docs/design/serialization.md

 The `content_type` is set as the `contentType` field in the Thing Description.

-Even the JSON serializer is a faster implemenetation called `msgspec`.
+Even the JSON serializer is a faster implementation called `msgspec`.